axd1967/free42s/README.md

 * (sourcecode of) the tools needed to run Free42S images on the forthcoming DM-42

 (the list is probably not finished)

+# Update May 2017

+It appears that Thomas Okken has, after all, decided to also put Free42s under Git: https://github.com/thomasokken/free42.

+This makes my fork useless, but I assume my repo contributed to this decision, which is a good one.